How to Add Embed Video in WordPress?

 • Copy the URL from your browser’s address bar or use the ‘Share’ feature on the clip hosting site to get the shareable link.

-• Open the post or page where you want to embed the element in your WordPress dashboard.
+• Open the post or page where you want to add the element in your WordPress dashboard.

-• In the WordPress blocks editor, paste the copied URL directly into the content area.
+• In the WordPress blocks editor, paste the copied URL in the content area.
 You can do this in a new paragraph block or a dedicated ‘Video’ block.

-• WordPress will automatically recognize the URL and convert it into an embedded piece.
+• WordPress will automatically recognize the URL and convert it into an embedded video.

-• Once embedded, you can click on the clip to see additional options in the block toolbar, such as alignment.
+• Once embedded, you can click on the video to see more options in the block toolbar, such as alignment.

 • You can also find more settings in the block sidebar, such as aspect ratio or playback controls, depending on the block.